ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

     catastrophic loss of security.

 : To prevent nonce reuse when encrypting multiple plaintexts with the same key,
-    it is recommended to increment the previous nonce; a randomly generated nonce is not suitable.
+    it is recommended to increment the previous nonce.
+A randomly generated nonce is unsafe unless the [[nonce size|AeadAlgorithm Class#NonceSize]] is at least 24 bytes.

 associatedData
 : Optional additional data to be authenticated during decryption.